-We value the safety of your personal information and are therefore offering credit monitoring and identity theft protection services through IDX.
-IDX's services include: 12 months of credit monitoring and fully managed id theft recovery services.
+Additionally, we are offering you free credit monitoring and identity theft protection services through IDX, a leading identity protection technology company.
+IDX services include: <<12/24 months>> of credit monitoring and fully managed identity theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.